 A playing surface that measures 15 millimeters creates a nice surface that is both reliable and consistent.
 This gives each ball hit a nice amount of bounce that players cannot get on their own.

-Under $300: Stiga Space Saver
+Stiga Space Saver

+Though some people think that the top models are those with a high price tag, the STIGA Space Saver proves that players can get a good table at a lower price.
 As the top table under $300, this is a table that owners can pull out and use whenever they want to play a game and then pop it back in storage when they’re done.

 This 71-inch long table features four legs with connectors between the legs to keep the table upright and to add some stability to the surface as balls bounce across the top.
-Unlike other tables that require quite a bit of set up, this one sets up quickly once taken out of its shipping box too.
+Unlike other models that require quite a bit of set up, this one sets up quickly once taken out of its shipping box too.

-Under $200: Franklin Sports Mid Size
+Franklin Sports Mid Size

+The Franklin Sports Mid Size Table Tennis Table is a regulation height table that features bent metal legs to keep its weight down.
 Those legs fold flat for easier storage and to bring down the size of the table.
 Both sides also fold up to form a box, and it has a carrying handle on the top that makes this look more like a suitcase.

 As the top table under $200, this is also one of the only ones in this price range to feature levelers on each leg.
 Those levelers allow players to even out the playing surface and to compensate for uneven floors.